Threads uniquely aggregates emails and phone calls in one database, making searching for information on a specific company or individual really easy.

 - Ascertain which call recordings meet the GDPR conditions and therefore can be legitimately kept

-- Identify or associate call recordings with a specific customer or person after the event and have no means of searching the same
+- Identify or associate call recordings with a specific customer or person after the event.
+Additionally, many have no means of searching for the same information.

-- Easily retrieve or delete the data if they are served with a subject access request or right to be forgotten from an interested party
+- Easily retrieve or delete the data if a subject access request is served.
+This can also occur due to a right to be forgotten by an interested party.

 It is, therefore, important that if you are going to record and store call recordings that you have a system in place that enables such recordings to be accessible within a short period of time.